CALCRIM No. 761. Death Penalty: Duty of Jury

 penalty phase, the court must clarify for the jury which instructions apply to the

 penalty phase.
 (People v.
 Babbitt (1988) 45 Cal.3d 660, 718, fn.
 26 [248 Cal.Rptr.

 69, 755 P.2d 253]; People v.
 Weaver (2001) 26 Cal.4th 876, 982 [111 Cal.Rptr.2d 2,

 29 P.3d 103], cert. den. sub nom.
 Weaver v.
 California (2002) 535 U.S. 1058 [122

-avoid confusion, the trial court should provide the jury with a completely new set
+confusion, the trial court should provide the jury with a completely new set of

-jury to disregard all previous instructions unless the current jury did not hear the
+to disregard all previous instructions unless the current jury did not hear the guilt

 The court should give the bracketed portion of the last paragraph that begins with

-evidence pursuant to Penal Code section 1127.
-The committee recommends against
+pursuant to Penal Code section 1127.
+The committee recommends against any

 • The court has a sua sponte duty to give CALCRIM No. 222, Evidence and